sebastianspicker/rootstock/README.md

 ## Current Focus
 Use the next review to check behavior before adding surface area.
 Prefer narrow maintenance work over broad rewrites.

+## Reliability
+- Closed a concrete viewer edge found during core-build-out work.

+- The older setup fragments have been reduced to the useful parts.